remacs/remacs/README.md

 [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

 There's lots to do!
 We keep a list of [low hanging fruit](https://github.com/Wilfred/remacs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) here so you can easily choose one.
-You can find information in the [Porting cookbook](https://github.com/Wilfred/remacs/wiki/Porting-cookbook) or ask for help in our gitter channel.
+You can find information in the [Porting cookbook](https://github.com/Wilfred/remacs/wiki/Porting-cookbook) or ask for help in our [Gitter channel](https://gitter.im/remacs-discuss/Lobby).